Particle Dynamics Simulation

 Vacuum Electron Devices, Particle Accelerators and More

-The SIMULIA simulation portfolio comprises a wide range of solvers, enabling the simulation of devices that operate employing the interaction of free moving particles and electromagnetic fields.
+The SIMULIA simulation portfolio comprises a wide range of solvers, enabling the simulation of devices that operate employing the interaction of free-moving particles and electromagnetic fields.
 This part of the portfolio relies on the well-established technologies provided through CST Studio Suite and Opera.

 Particle simulation can consider the fields generated by the particles as space charge, which overlays the external electromagnetic fields.
 The self-electromagnetic fields can introduce a transient component that acts back on the particles.
 At this point, we require a fully self-consistent Particle-in-Cell simulation.

 To reach higher particle energies, the particle beam is exposed to RF-fields.
 An electron beam can now approach the speed of light, the ultrarelativistic limit.
-The beam is considered as a current that creates electromagnetic fields, wake fields that can act back on itself or on following beams.
+The particle beam is considered as a current that creates electromagnetic fields, wake fields that can act back on itself or on following beams.
 Various beam optic devices guide the beam.

 CST Studio Suite and Opera include several tools for designing charged particle devices.
 Besides the typical static and high-frequency solvers, there is the Particle Tracking Solver, the Electrostatic Particle-in-Cell (Es-PIC) and the standard Particle-in-Cell (PIC) Solver and the Wakefield Solver.
 These are used to design beamline components from particle sources, to magnets, to cavities, to absorbers.